Skip to main content

 HIGH PREVALENCE

-Coconut is extensively used in coastal Honduran cuisine, especially in Caribbean-influenced dishes.
-Honduras uses more coconut than any other Central American country in both sweet and savory preparations.
+Coconut runs through coastal Honduran cooking, particularly in Caribbean-influenced dishes.
+Honduras uses more of it than any other Central American country, in sweet and savory food alike.

 COMMONLY FOUND IN: